Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/System/setProcUlimitConfigs_en.md

 | ------- | -------- | ------------ | ---------------- | -------- |
 | configs  | JSON   | ---  | new resource limits   | yes       |

+Fields that can be modified in the configs parameter can be found in the example in getProcUlimitConfigs

 ##RETURN VALUE##

 On success, return void.